-Columns 5 to 8 examine how the diversity of the customer profile per establishment changes with adoption.
+In columns 5 to 8 of Table 6, we examine how the diversity of the customer profile per establishment changes with adoption.
 Our dependent variable uses information of the shares of revenue per each of the 12 age-gender groups in each establishment and computes a Herfindahl-Hirschman Index (HHI hereafter) of customer diversity.
 Our HHI measure would take value 1 if an establishment sold 100% of their goods and services to only one of the 12 groups, and would take value 0.083 if it sold equally to all 12 age-gender groups.
 Columns 5 and 6 show that technology adoption decreases the concentration of sales by 3.4%.

 Columns 7 and 8 explore whether the decrease in concentration comes from establishments with high or low degrees of concentration pre-adoption.
 For this purpose, we compute the HHI of customer type concentration for each adopter pre-adoption.
-Then we create a dummy variable "High Concentration" that equals 1 if the HHI of the establishment is above the median among all adopters, and 0 otherwise.
-The dummy variable "Low Concentration" gives value 1 to an adopter if its HHI is below the median among all adopters, and 0 otherwise.
-Results in Columns 7 and 8 show that the decreases in concentration in Columns 5 and 6 are entirely coming from establishments with high concentration rates.
-Those establishments in the upper half of the concentration distribution decrease concentration by 8.7% upon technology adoption.
+Then we create two dummy variables: "High Concentration" that equals 1 if the HHI of the establishment is above the median among all adopters, and 0 otherwise; and "Low Concentration" that gives value 1 to an adopter if its HHI is below the median among all adopters, and 0 otherwise.
+Results in Columns 7 and 8 show that the decreases in concentration in Columns 5 and 6 are entirely coming from establishments with high concentration rates pre-adoption.
+Those establishments in the upper half of the concentration distribution decrease concentration by 8.7% after adoption.
+These results indicate that upon receiving information about competitor strategies and market opportunities, establishments tend to diversify more their client portfolio instead of focusing on a narrower customer niche.
+Just like we did in column 4, column 8 uses the control function IV and so we include the error term of the first stage as control in the regression specification.

-Finally, Table 7 provides evidence of whether adopters change the spatial composition of their customer base.
-For simplicity, we compute for each establishment the share of revenue from customers from other zip codes.
+Finally, Table 7 investigates whether adopters change the spatial composition of their customer base.
+For simplicity, we compute for each establishment the share of revenue from customers residing in other zip codes.
 Columns 1 and 2 show that technology adoption does not seem to have an effect on the average share of revenue from customers in other zip codes.
-Building from this finding, Columns 3 and 4 decompose the main effect into adopters with large and small shares of revenue from customers in other zip codes pre-adoption.
-We create a dummy variable "Large Share" that equals 1 if the revenue share coming from customers in other zip codes is above the median among all adopters, and 0 otherwise.
-The dummy variable "Small Share" gives value 1 to an adopter if its revenue share coming from customers in other zip codes is below the median among all adopters, and 0 otherwise.
+Building from this finding, columns 3 and 4 decompose the main effect into adopters with large and small shares of revenue from customers in other zip codes pre-adoption.
+We create two dummy variables: "Large Share" that equals 1 if the revenue share coming from customers in other zip codes is above the median among all adopters, and 0 otherwise; and "Small Share" that gives value 1 to an adopter if its revenue share coming from customers in other zip codes is below the median among all adopters, and 0 otherwise.
 Our results provide evidence that the increase in revenue from customers in other sectors is concentrated in establishments with low share of such type of customer pre-adoption.
-Column 4 shows that those establishments with a lower-than-median share of customers from other zip codes increase their share of customers from other areas in 2.6 percentage points or 3.1% over the mean in the sample.
+Column 4 uses the control function IV including the error term of the first stage as control in the regression specification, and shows that those establishments with a lower-than-median share of customers from other zip codes increase their share of customers from other areas in 2.6 percentage points or 3.1% over the mean in the sample.